Juninho (footballer, born 1996)

-Olávio Vieira dos Santos Júnior (born 21 November 1996), commonly known as Juninho, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Flamengo.
+Olávio Vieira dos Santos Júnior (born 21 November 1996), commonly known as Juninho, is a Brazilian professional footballer who plays as a forward for Liga MX club Pumas.

 Career

 Qarabağ

 On 25 June 2023, Juninho signed a three-year contract with Qarabağ.

 Flamengo

 On 13 January 2025, he transferred to Flamengo, signing a three-year contract that will keep him with the club until 2028.

+Pumas

+On 20 December 2025, Juninho moved to Mexico, joining Liga MX club Pumas for a reported fee of €5 million.